What is an equipment maintenance log?

 2. Machinery maintenance logs

-Machinery maintenance logs contains information about scheduled maintenance for all of the machines used by the organization.
+Machinery maintenance logs contain information about scheduled maintenance for all of the machines used by the organization.
 These logs ensure that teams service their machinery within the specified interval to keep it operating efficiently.

 3. Project logs